anjilean/p8105_final_project_AAAD/eda_AA.md

     ##   `Days PM10` = col_integer()
     ## )

 `asthma_ed` data years is only 2014, where as `asthma_hosp_017` and `cvd_hosp` use 2012-2014 data.
+The `nyc_pm25_trends` data has 2001-2016 yearly average, which may not be that useful for our purposes, since we are limited by year.
+Read and cleaned US EPA AQS data for 2014 in NYC instead, since it has borough-level data which is more consistent with the rest of our data.

 Considerations:

 -   Rename "Kings" to Brooklyn, "Richmond" to Staten Island, and "New York" to Manhattan?
-(Colloquial names vs formal borough names)
+(County names vs. borough names)

 -   How to include the PM 2.5?